 The unPhone: an ESP32 with sugar and a cherry on top for the IoT

 Developing for the Internet of Things is a bit like trying to change a light bulb in the dark while standing on a three-legged chair with your shoelaces tied together.
-By the time you’ve configured your development environment, assembled the libraries your hardware demands, fixed the compatibility issues and figured out how to burn new firmware without bricking your circuit board you’re all ready to discover that the shiney new networking function that you bought the board for in the first place doesn’t actually work with your local wifi access point and has less memory space than Babbage and Lovelace’s difference engine.
+By the time you’ve configured your development environment, assembled the libraries your hardware demands, fixed the compatibility issues and figured out how to burn new firmware without bricking your circuit board you’re all ready to discover that the shiney new networking function that you bought the board for in the first place doesn’t actually work with your local wifi access point and the fact that you now have less memory space than Babbage and Lovelace’s analytical engine means you have to program in an antiquated and error-prone systems language.

 The unPhone is an IoT development platform from the University of Sheffield, Pimoroni and BitFIXit that builds on one of the easiest and most popular networked microcontrollers available (the ESP32), and adds: